Lukas2020-code/TuamAC_Project/README.md

 - #### Navigation Testing

-  - All link to other websites and sections were tested.
+  - All link to other websites and sections were tested and are working.
 User can easily navigate through the sections and websites.

 - #### Form Testing

-  - The form has been tested to ensure that it won't be submitted without filling the mandatory fields (name, email, phone no., way of contact and reason of contact) so the club can contact back with user.
+  - The form has been tested to ensure that user won't submit it without filling the mandatory fields (name, email, phone no., way of contact and reason of contact) so the club can contact back with user.

 - #### Browser Testing